Ahmad Wali Faisal Rahmani: Political and social stances

 In January 2020, Rahmani supported the anti-CAA protests in Bihar, including the Subzibagh demonstration in Patna.
 Alongside other community leaders, he emphasized that the protests were aimed at protecting constitutional values rather than being driven by religious identity.
 Rahmani raised concerns that the Citizenship Amendment Act (CAA), National Register of Citizens (NRC), and National Population Register (NPR) could undermine India's secular fabric and disproportionately impact marginalized communities.

 In September 2023, Rahmani, as a secretary of the All India Muslim Personal Law Board (AIMPLB), was involved in efforts to ensure women's rightful share in inheritance under Sharia law.
 The initiative aimed to address concerns over women being denied inheritance rights and was part of a broader social reform effort by the Board.

-In March 2024, Rahmani, along with other Muslim leaders, signed a joint statement opposing the Citizenship Amendment Act (CAA) 2019.
+In March 2024, Rahmani, with other Muslim leaders, signed a joint statement opposing the Citizenship Amendment Act (CAA) 2019.
 The statement argued that the law violates Article 14 of the Indian Constitution by selectively granting citizenship based on religion and excluding Muslims.
 It also criticized the timing of its implementation before general elections, calling it politically motivated.

-In June 2025, Rahmani, as Ameer-e-Shariat, publicly opposed the Waqf (Amendment) Act, 2025, describing it as a threat to religious autonomy and waqf properties.
+In June 2025, Rahmani, as Ameer-e-Shariat, publicly opposed the Waqf (Amendment) Act, 2025, (which was to override Islamic management of donated lands for Muslim institutions and mosques) describing it as a threat to religious autonomy and waqf properties.
 He stated that the law could allow state interference in religious endowments and heritage sites, and claimed that some BJP Members of Parliament had expressed support for his stance.
 Addressing the “Waqf Bachao, Dastoor Bachao” rally at Gandhi Maidan, Patna, he said the Act violated fundamental rights enshrined in the Indian Constitution and undermined established legal principles.
 The event, organised by Imarat-e-Shariah with participation from opposition leaders including Tejashwi Yadav, Salman Khurshid, and Kanhaiya Kumar, drew thousands of attendees.
-Rahmani called the legislation “draconian” and demanded its rollback, asserting that the movement was a constitutional and peaceful expression of the community’s will.
+Rahmani called the legislation "draconian" and demanded its rollback, asserting that the movement was a constitutional and peaceful expression of the community’s will.